I Am Sober is a free app that helps you get some control back in your life.

 They may advise taking fewer doses throughout the day rather than a bigger amount all at once.
 They may also reduce your total dose.

 However, you should not stop taking Xanax without first consulting your doctor.
-If you need to discontinue the medicine, your doctor will work with you to gradually lower your dose.
+If you need to discontinue the medicine or adjust your treatment, your doctor will work with you to gradually lower your dose.
 If you stop taking the drug abruptly, you will likely have withdrawal symptoms.

 Stopping taking Xanax suddenly and without supervision is associated with unpleasant, if not dangerous, withdrawal symptoms.
 These symptoms include seizures and severe headaches.